 The residual impact of air quality and dust on occupational exposure will be considered to minimise workers exposure and any breaches of air quality objectives that may occur outside the boundary.
-This will take the form of regular visual assessments and logged on the Dust Monitoring Report (Appendix A).

 An accurate log of complaints from the public with be kept on site recording the measures taken to address complaints where they are required.
 There will be ongoing communication with the main contractor and the Horniman Estates Team regarding any comments from the public.